MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/microsoft-staffhub-to-be-retired.md

 Tasks migration isn't supported and tasks won't be moved to Teams.
 Teams has its own task management app that we encourage you to use moving forward.

-#### Can I use predefined StaffHub flow templates with Teams?-FOLLOWUP
+#### Can I use StaffHub flow templates with Teams?-FOLLOWUP

 Flow connector?
-You can use Graph API.
+You can use Graph API with Teams.
 Graph APIs provide access to teams, members and shifts data, and can be used to integrate with HR, payroll or workforce management systems.

 #### Is there Kronos integration in Teams?